TadeasPir/AlphaV2Python/README.md

-# Game library databse manager
+# Game library databse manager by Tadeas Pirich

 This project is a **game library management system** that facilitates the management of users, games, achievements, reviews, libraries, and reports.
 It provides functionalities for importing data, managing database records, and generating reports.